getodk/docs/docs/web-forms-intro.rst

 Trying ODK Web Forms
 ====================

 ODK Central provides a web-based interface to your forms for data edits, to preview form definitions, and to enable data collection from devices other than Android phones.
-You can learn more about :ref:`how Central uses web-based forms <central-web-submissions>`.
+You can learn about how Central uses web-based forms in :ref:`the section on managing Submissions <central-web-submissions>`.

 By default, web forms in Central are powered by `Enketo <https://enketo.org/>`_, a powerful library that was initially developed outside the ODK project and that the ODK team has contributed to.